strangebuzz/cache-watcher/README.md

 ```

 If you need another executable type, create an issue and point out the operating
-system/target plaftorm you need, you will find the possible values in [this article](https://www.digitalocean.com/community/tutorials/how-to-build-go-executables-for-multiple-platforms-on-ubuntu-16-04#step-4-%E2%80%94-building-executables-for-different-architectures).
+system/target platform you want, you will find the possible values in [this article](https://www.digitalocean.com/community/tutorials/how-to-build-go-executables-for-multiple-platforms-on-ubuntu-16-04#step-4-%E2%80%94-building-executables-for-different-architectures).

-For conveniency, add `sfcw` in your path so you can access it from everywhere.
+For convenience, add `sfcw` in your path so you can access it from everywhere.

 💡 The executable is "quite" big (several mo) because it includes the [Go run-time](https://stackoverflow.com/q/28576173/633864)
 and hasn't external dependencies.